Jaya129/Learning-php/README.md

-# Learning-php

-A Movie Ticket Booking form using PHP.
+# A Movie Ticket Booking form using PHP.